 As you are strolling, look upward, and you’ll notice a series of nine old-timey outdoor murals.
 They were created by Walldogs, an organization of artists who specialize in hand-painted signs and letters.
 The murals depict scenes reminiscent of the city’s past, such as early entrepreneurs and produce growers.
-One mural characterizes a sign-painter taking a lunch break against an unfinished billboard for Wheaties cereal.
+One mural characterizes a sign painter taking a lunch break against an unfinished billboard for Wheaties cereal.

-At the intersection of Pine and Sacramento streets, the Instagrammable, mission-style Lodi Arch spans the roadway.
+At the intersection of Pine and Sacramento streets, the Instagrammable, Mission-style Lodi Arch spans the roadway.
 It was built in 1907 for the first grape festival in the newly incorporated city.
 The golden bear figure, a California icon, at the apex of the curve faces north to California’s capital city of Sacramento.

 4. Lodi Lake

 The Mokelumne River flowing through the city is dammed to form Lodi Lake, resulting in an abundance of habitats for flora and fauna as well as recreation for, well, everyone.
 On foot, you can hike the designated nature areas.
 On water, you can paddleboard, canoe, kayak, or innertube from the shore.
-The public beach is open Memorial Day through Labor Day.
+The public beach is open from Memorial Day through Labor Day.
 Top off the day with a boat tour down the calm, winding river.